emb-riscv/specs-markdown/exceptions-and-interrupts.md

 ### Interrupt priority threshold

-Each hart has an associated priority threshold, held in a hart-specific memory mapped register.
+Each hart has an associated priority threshold, held in a hart-specific register.

+Only interrupts that have a priority strictly greater than the threshold will cause an interrupt to be sent to the hart.

 The threashold register should always be able to hold the value of zero, in which case no interrupts are masked.
-The threshold register should be able to hold the 'all-1' value, in wich case all interrupts are masked (functionally equivalent to disabling interrupts).
+The threshold register should always be able to hold the 'all-1' value, in which case all interrupts are masked (functionally equivalent to disabling interrupts).

-Only interrupts that have a priority strictly greater than the threshold will cause an interrupt to be sent to the hart.

 ### Priority bits